zolech/zabbix-mesos-template/README.md

 4. Import templates for master and agent
 5. Link it with desired hosts
 6. Set {$MESOS_PORT} macro (5050 for masters, 5051 for agents)
+6. Enable or disable items at your will